Types of Debt

 Late payment fees and charges

-When a borrower defaults on a payment, they are often hit with a late fee or surcharge, leaving with more money to repay and without the means to repay it.
+When a borrower defaults on a payment, they are often hit with a late fee or surcharge, leaving them with more money to repay without the means to repay it.

 Signs secured lines of credit could lead to debt problems

-Admitting you’re in financial hardship isn’t always easy, however, it is the first step towards a debt free future.
-So just how do you know if you’re struggling?
+Admitting you’re in financial hardship isn’t always easy, but it is the first step towards a debt-free future.
+If you’re experiencing any of the following, you may be struggling with secured debts:

 You’re being chased for payments by your mortgage lender